jambran/elite_speak/README.txt

   markup_type=markup_type))

 We tried to get rid of this, but we're not exactly sure where it's coming from.
-The location it gives doesn't have those lines of code.
-Weird.
+The location it gives doesn't have those lines of code. _Weird_.